darkterminal/ffrs/docs/USER_MANUAL.md

 **Error: "Unsupported format"**
 - Make sure the input file is in a supported format
-- FF supports: MP4, AVI, MOV, WMV, MKV, WebM, MP3, WAV, FLAC, JPG, PNG, GIF
+- ffrs supports: MP4, AVI, MOV, WMV, MKV, WebM, MP3, WAV, FLAC, JPG, PNG, GIF

-**FF command not found**
+**ffrs command not found**
-- Make sure FF is properly installed and in your PATH
+- Make sure ffrs is properly installed and in your PATH
 - On Windows, you might need to restart your command prompt after installation
 - On Mac/Linux, you might need to log out and back in

 ### Getting Help

 If you need help with FF, you can:
-- Use `ff --help` to see available options
+- Use `ffrs --help` to see available options
-- Check the output FF shows you before running commands
+- Check the output ffrs shows you before running commands
 - Look at the examples in this manual

 ## Reference